nich-nichy/finalyear-project-cyryptcaptivating/Frontend - Client/files/readme.txt

-Hey this is front end
+This is the front end part of Crypt Captivating.